water-hole/ansible-operator/README.md

 This image should be used as a base image.
 An example of this can be found [here](example/Dockerfile)

-The Operator expects a config file to be copied into the container a predefined location: /opt/ansible/config.yaml
+The Operator expects a config file to be copied into the container at a predefined location: /opt/ansible/config.yaml

 Example:
 ```Dockerfile
 COPY config.yaml /opt/ansible/config.yaml
 ```

-The Config files format is yaml and is an array of objects.
+The Config file format is yaml and is an array of objects.
 The object has mandatory fields:
 	version: The version of the Custom Resource that you will be watching.
 	group: The group of the Custom Resource that you will be watching.
-	kind: The kind of the custom resource that you will be watching.
+	kind: The kind of the Custom Resource that you will be watching.
 	path:  This is the path to the playbook that you have added to the container.
 This playbook is expected to be simply a way to call roles.
   name: is an identifier for this combination of gvk(group, version, kind) and the path to the playbook.
 ```yaml